History

 Just one year later, Ms. Agnieszka Nowak-Król accepted a W1 tenure-track professorship at the Institute of Inorganic Chemistry.
 Prof. Nowak-Król's group is concerned with the development of efficient synthesis methods for the synthesis of complex conjugated systems as well as low-viscosity, non-volatile organic dyes with tailor-made photophysical properties.

-Also in 2021, Cristpin Lichtenberg completed his habilitation in Inorganic Chemistry at the University of Würzburg and shortly thereafter, Crispin Lichtenberg took up a professorship in Inorganic Chemistry at the University of Marbug in October 2021.
+Also in 2021, Cristpin Lichtenberg completed his habilitation in Inorganic Chemistry at the University of Würzburg and shortly thereafter took up a professorship in Inorganic Chemistry at the University of Marburg in October 2021.

-A milestone in the institute's history is the commissioning of the new research building Institute for Sustainable Chemistry and Catalysis with Boron.
-After a construction period of just under three years, the building, which is organizationally assigned to the Institute of Inorganic Chemistry, was released for use on 07.12.2021.
-The building houses state-of-the-art inorganic chemical research laboratories on 1300 square meters of main floor space.
+A milestone in the institute's history is the commissioning of the new research building Institute for Sustainable Chemistry & Catalysis with Boron.
+After a construction period of just under three years, the building, which is organizationally assigned to the Institute of Inorganic Chemistry, was inaugurated on 07.12.2021.
+The building houses state-of-the-art inorganic chemical research laboratories on 1,300 square meters of main floor space.

 The year 2022 began with a new appointment.
 On 15.01.2022, Prof. Dr. Qing Ye took up a W-2 professorship for Inorganic Chemistry at the University of Würzburg.
-Prof Qing was an associate professor at the South University of Science and Technology of China from 2017 to 2021 at Dr. Qing Ye.
-His research interests are the synthesis and characterization of metal aboraarenes, the development of boron cluster-functionalized Lewis superacids and their application in catalysis and optoelectronic materials, and the development of novel boron-centered ligands.
+Prof Ye was an associate professor at the South University of Science and Technology of China from 2017 to 2021.
+His research interests are the synthesis and characterization of metallaboraarenes, the development of boron cluster-functionalized Lewis superacids and their application in catalysis and optoelectronic materials, and the development of novel boron-centered ligands.

 As part of the Open Topic Junior Professorships program at the University of Würzburg, Prof. Gabriele Hierlmeier was appointed to the Institute of Inorganic Chemistry on August 1st, 2023.
-Gabriele Hierlmeier deals with organometallic chemistry for the development and investigation of methods relevant to synthesis and catalysis.
-A focus of the planned work is on the rational design of ligands and catalysts through mechanistic studies.
+Prof. Hierlmeier deals with organometallic chemistry for the development and investigation of methods relevant to synthesis and catalysis.
+A focus of her work is the rational design of ligands and catalysts through mechanistic studies.